-OA 115 Intermediate Keyboarding.
+OA 115 Intermediate Keyboarding and Document Formatting.
 This course will help students develop speed and accuracy by learning proper formats and keyboarding shortcuts while producing business correspondence, manuscripts/reports, tables and a variety of other business documents.
 This course utilizes microcomputers, operating software and word processing application software for instruction.
 Further development of word processing skills also will be stressed in the course.
-This course should assist students in preparing for the MOS (Microsoft Office Specialist) certification.
+This course will assist students in preparing for the MOS (Microsoft Office Specialist) certification.
 A pretest is available for proper keyboarding placement.

-Prerequisite: OA 110 or equivalent using microcomputers AND a minimum of 40 words per minute
+Prerequisite: OA 110 or passing score on placement test AND a minimum of 40 words per minute